talentprotocol/creator-score-miniapp/planning/project-plan.md

 - [ ] Builder Score > 40 check with "Connect Wallet" button (using MiniKit)
 - [ ] Human checkmark check with "Verify Identity" link to Talent Protocol
 - [ ] GitHub account check with OAuth button
+- [ ] Check if user added the mini app (and include button if they haven't)
 - [ ] Style each checkbox with clear pass/fail indicators

 ### Step 3: Action Buttons